HITECHCRIME/HC_SG247_Kept_Forgiving/README.md

 until bad just fucking happens people keep away from glee

-i admit i have been honest
-for the sake of my own deed
-so i'll turn the way too hasty pay ghost fees and promptly leave (pay the fees)
+i admit i have been honest / i admit i'm still that honest for the sake of my own deed so i'll turn the way too hasty pay ghost fees and promptly leave / pay the fees and promptly leave

 all they see in me is gallows
 while I wanna tell them live but